 Reanna Allison Orzechowski

-Reanna is a PhD student and Tesla Scholar at Columbia University.
+Ms. Reanna Orzechowski is a PhD student and Tesla Scholar at Columbia University.
 Her research focus is power electronics and motor drives for EV applications.

 During her two internships at Stellantis, the international automotive conglomerate, Reanna worked on electrified powertrain systems.
 She created simulations of electrical power systems and made key comparisons to experimental results.
 She also created a product line engineering (PLE) model for controls software applications to increase the reusability of code.